-Sleeve hems must be fixed onto the sleeve seam(s).
+Sleeve hems must be fixed at the sleeve seam(s).

 Sleeves must be smoothly sewn into the item.

-In case of one-piece sleeves, the sleeve seam must match the side seam.
+In case of one-piece sleeves, the sleeve seam must line out with side seam.

 Left and right sleeve slits must be of equal length.